TransHP: Image Classification with Hierarchical Prompting: Experiments

+\textbf{Datasets}.
+We evaluate the proposed TransHP on five datasets with hierarchical labels, \emph{i.e.}, ImageNet \cite{deng2009imagenet}, iNaturalist-2018 \cite{van2018inaturalist}, iNaturalist-2019 \cite{van2018inaturalist}, CIFAR-100 \cite{krizhevsky2009learning}, and DeepFashion-inshop \cite{liu2016deepfashion}.
+The hierarchical labels of ImageNet are from WordNet \cite{miller1998wordnet}, with details illustrated on \href{https://observablehq.com/@mbostock/imagenet-hierarchy}{Mike's website}.
+Both the iNaturalist-2018/2019 have two-level hierarchical annotations: a super-category ($14$/$6$ classes) for the genus, and $8,142$/$1,010$ categories for the species.
+CIFAR-100 also has two-level hierarchical annotations: the coarse level has $20$ classes, and the fine level has $100$ classes.
+DeepFashion-inshop is a retrieval dataset with three-level hierarchy.
+To modify it for the classification task, we random select $1/2$ images from each class for training, and the remaining $1/2$ images for validation.
+Both the training and validation set contain $2$ coarse classes, $17$ middle classes, and $7,982$ fine classes, respectively.

-\textbf{Training details.} Our TransHP adopts an end-to-end training process.
+\textbf{Training and inference details.} Our TransHP adopts an end-to-end training process.
 We use a lightweight transformer as our major baseline, which has $6$ heads (half of ViT-B) and $12$ blocks.
 The dimension of the embedding and the prompt token is $384$ (half of ViT-B).
 We train it for $300$ epochs on $8$ Nvidia A100 GPUs and PyTorch.
 The base learning rate is $0.001$ with cosine learning rate.
 We set the batch size, the weight decay and the number of warming up epochs as $1,024$, $0.05$ and $5$, respectively.
 Importantly, TransHP only adds small overhead to the baseline.
 Specifically, compared with the baseline ($22.05$ million parameters), our TransHP only adds $0.60$ million parameters (about $+2.7\%$) for ImageNet.
 When using ViT-B as the backbone, our TransHP only adds $+1.4\%$ parameters.
+Due to the increase of parameters and the extra cost of the backward of several $L_{coarses}$, the training time increases by $15\%$ on our baseline and $12\%$ on ViT-B for ImageNet.
+For inference, the computation overhead is very light.
+The baseline and TransHP both use around $50$ seconds to finish the ImageNet validation with $8$ A100 GPUs.